sagivo/nodejs-addons/README.md

 ```

 ## JS code
-Now all we have left is to do is to compile the code and import it to node.
-In order to compile a simple `npm install` can do.
+Now, all we have left is to do is to compile the code and import it to node.
+We can just use `npm install` to do it.
 This will call `node-gyp rebuild` on our native code (we can also call it ourself manually) and output the result as a binary compiled node file to `build/Release/addon.node`.
-Now let's call it from our app:
+The next step is to import it from our node app:

 ```javascript
 var addon = require('./build/Release/addon');